Thanks drome for sharing his knowledge and skills! He completed all 10 challenges and this series of writeups is done by him :)

 Doing some xrefs and combining this with our knowledge of the threads that main is creating, we have the following information about threads that main creates

-• sub_482E70, uses the 0x18 byte object used by the anti-debug function, creates more threads and is a pain to reverse, probably not important
+sub_482E70, uses the 0x18 byte object used by the anti-debug function, creates more threads and is a pain to reverse, probably not importantsub_482D50, also uses 0x18 byte anti-debug object, also probably unimportant

-After that main calls sub_483A70 which takes argv[1] as the IP address, and does network startup function calls like WSAStartup, socket, and bind, and puts it into the 0x1CC byte object (not a real object because it doesn’t contain methods, probably just a struct), so we will keep track of that object, calling it network_struct, and take note of the 2 threads that use that struct
+After that main calls sub_483A70 which takes argv[1] as the IP address, and does network startup function calls like WSAStartup, socket, and bind, and puts it into the 0x1CC byte object (not a real object because it doesnโt contain methods, probably just a struct), so we will keep track of that object, calling it network_struct, and take note of the 2 threads that use that struct

-• sub_484310, which uses the network_struct and calls recvfrom, so this function is probably important and should be more deeply analyzed.
-We will call this the recv function
+sub_484310, which uses thenetwork_structand callsrecvfrom, so this function is probably important and should be more deeply analyzed.
+We will call this therecvfunctionsub_484680, which is huge, uses the mutex and semaphore in thenetwork_struct, and then calls the functionsub_483D40which callssendto, andsub_4867A0which callsCryptDecrypt.
+This function looks very important.
+We will call this thecrypt_and_sendtofunction

 Traffic format